ernestoongaro/jrs-helper-scripts/crosslink-dashboard/readme.md

 #Readme
-Author credits: Konstantyn T from the Client team gracefully developed this extension.
+Author credits: Konstia from the Client team gracefully developed this extension.

 ###Features
   - Create crosslinked dashboards by clicking on one dashlet and having it drive another dashlet